odys-z/x-visual/docsphinx/design-memo/renderer.rst

 The file located in 'assets/city/scene.gltf' and referenced bin file together with texture files are loaded by :ref:`xv-gltf-loader` of gltf loader.

+Visual.paras
+____________

+Visual.paras has different usage for different vtype.

+It's been used for vtype of :ref:`vtype-refPoint`, :ref:`vtype-point`.

+For these vtype, it's usually used together with :ref:`animtype-u-verts-trans` and :ref:`animtype-uniform`.

+Check it for how Visual.paras and ModelSeqs.script.paras work together to change glsl/shaders behaviour.